pytorch/torchchat/README.md

 fit in the target device's memory.
 We use quantization to achieve this.

+# llama3 support

+How to obtain snapshot (to be filled in when published by Meta, we use internal snapshot]

+enable llama3 tokenizer with option `--tiktoken` (see also discussion under tokenizer)

+Enable all export options for llama3 as described below

+Identify and enable a runner/run.cpp with a binary tiktoken optimizer.
+(May already be available in OSS) we cannot presently run runner/run.cpp with llama3, until we have a C/C++ tokenizer im[plementation (initial tiktoken is python)

 # Optimizing your model for server, desktop and mobile devices

 ## Making your models fit and execute fast!